 You can report this in the following ways:

 Telephone: 03448 920 902 | NGT* 18001 03448 920 902.

 How we contact you

-Once you’re established as a landlord to whom we pay housing benefit, we will only contact you by email.
-Therefore you must have a valid email account.
-You will be sent a secure pin number by post so you can access online your payment schedule with the Housing Executive.
+As a landlord, we will only contact you by email.
+So you must have a valid email account.
+We will send you a secure pin number by post.
+This will let you access online your payment schedule with the Housing Executive.

-There are a number of requirements which you must meet if you are a private landlord.
+There are requirements which you must meet if you are a private landlord.

-You can seek independent legal advice if you have any questions about letting your property.
+You should seek legal advice if you have any questions about letting your property.
 Other advice services you could contact include: